bibekanandadatta/JHU-Dissertation-Template/README.md

 - To use colors in your writing (such as hyperlinking or text coloring) or drawing, you can consider using the `xcolor` package with the `dvipsnames` option (already loaded with this option in the preamble).
 Check [how to use colors in LaTeX on Overleaf](https://www.overleaf.com/learn/latex/Using_colors_in_LaTeX).

 - Finally, you may consider using the `microtype` package to have better typography.
 Customizing the settings for this package is a bit of an involved process and requires some effort, hence not included in the template.
 To understand and appreciate microtypography, check the details on using [microtype package for writing a thesis here](https://www.khirevich.com/latex/microtype/).
-  - It is not recommended to use `microtype` for the TOC, LOT, and LOF.
-So if you use this package, you may need to deactivate the `protrusion` option locally before those environments.
+  - It is best not to use the `protrusion` option from the `microtype` package for the TOC, LOT, and LOF.
+So if you use this package, you may need to set the `protrusion` option to `false` before those environments and set it back to `true` after those environments.

 ### Figures, Tables, and Algorithms